gonza7aav/scraping-passenger-list/README.en.md

   Look for the arrivals of every ship in `ships.csv`.
 So, you must have run `get-ships` before.

   Then, the results will be saved in `arrivals.csv`.
-If any request failed over the network or due to a limit, it will be in `ships.error.csv` to retry them later.
+If any request failed over the network or is due to a limit, it will be in `ships.error.csv` to retry them later.

 - Get passengers